-- As explained above, avoid writing mismatching hobbies to the job description.
+- As explained above, avoid writing mismatching hobbies in the job description.
 Try mending your interests and hobbies according to what the recruiters would prefer and what they are looking for to be a strong fit.

-- Even if you are an all-rounder, keep it simple, stick only to the most relevant points, and mention only what is needed.
+- Even if you are an all-rounder, keep it simple, stick to the most relevant points, and mention only what is needed.